-The Company's 2018 Plan provided for the issuance of up to 6,685,696 shares of the Company's common stock.
-On March 17, 2022, the Company's Board of Directors unanimously approved an amendment to the 2018 Plan, subject to approval by our shareholders, to increase the number of shares authorized for issuance under the plan by 2,500,000 shares, resulting in 9,185,696 shares of the Company's common stock authorized for issuance under the plan.
+The Company's 2018 Plan initially provided for the issuance of up to 6,685,696 shares of the Company's common stock.
+On March 17, 2022, the Company's Board of Directors unanimously approved an amendment to the 2018 Plan, which was subsequently approved by our shareholders, to increase the number of shares authorized for issuance under the plan by 2,500,000 shares, resulting in 9,185,696 shares of the Company's common stock authorized for issuance under the plan.